blasecapital/blase/CONTRIBUTING.md

 - Keep commits focused and concise.

 ## License
-By contributing to 'balcones_train', you agree that your contributions will be licensed under the **BSD 3-Clause License**.
+By contributing to 'blase', you agree that your contributions will be licensed under the **BSD 3-Clause License**.

 For any further questions, feel free to open an issue or reach out to the maintainers.